krishaamer/green-filter-research/research/literature/design.md

     side-by-side comparison of investment vehicles on their ESG performance?

-### Community {#community}

--   People exist in relation to other people.

--   Psychology of ‘fundraising clubs’ vs individual investing

--   @UkraineDAOBiddingUkrainian Ukraine DAO

--   POAPs:

-#### Group Purchases {#group-purchases}

-Food ordering apps are popular.

--   Buying in bulk for more savings.

--   Through group purchases and community investing while also reducing consumption.

--   People want to help and make a difference.
-Give people things to do.

--   Choose Your Climate Solutions

--   Find Your Composting Community

--   Monoculture -\> regenerative food forests Oil -\> electric cars /
-    bicycles

 ### Service Design {#service-design}

 -   @CargoBikeFREITAG, Recycled clothing maker FREITAG offers